subbyte/haskell-learn/tensorflow.md

 ## Develop Your Haskell Project with TensorFlow

-1. Create the Haskell project
+1. Create your Haskell project
 ```
 stack new my-project
 cd my-project